-- 20. Investments in education and training produce high returns which substantially outweigh the costs and reach far beyond 2010.
+- 21. Investments in education and training produce high returns which substantially outweigh the costs and reach far beyond 2010.
 They should be targeted on areas where economic returns and social outcomes are high.
-Education and Training must occupy a central position in the Lisbon reform agenda, in this context, the new Lifelong Learning Programme 2007-2013 will be essential.
-The European Council calls on the Member States to facilitate, in line with national practices, by the end of 2007 universities' access to complementary private sources of funding and to remove barriers to public-private partnerships with businesses.
+Education and Training must occupy a central position in the Lisbon reform agenda, in this context, the Lifelong Learning Programme 2007-2013 will be essential.
+The European Council calls on the Member States to facilitate, in line with national practices, universities' access to complementary sources of funding, including private ones, and to remove barriers to public-private partnerships with businesses.
 Furthermore, it underlines the crucial role of universities and their research staff in the dissemination and transfer of research results to the business community and hence the need of developing managerial skills and competencies for the people involved.
-The European Council looks forward to the report of the Commission on higher education which will address in particular the triangle education-research-innovation as well as the links between universities and the business community. - 21.
-The European Council recognises that the establishment of a European Institute for Technology will be an important step to fill the existing gap between higher education, research and innovation.
-It invites the Commission to submit a proposal for its establishment by the end of June 2006.
+The European Council looks forward to the report of the Commission on higher education which will address in particular the triangle education-research-innovation as well as the links between universities and the business community. - 22.
+The European Council recognises that the establishment of a European Institute for Technology - based on a top-class network open to all Member States - will be an important step to fill the existing gap between higher education, research and innovation.
+It invites the Commission to submit a proposal on further steps concerning its establishment by mid-June 2006.